Sustainable Procurement means buying goods, services and works in a way that

 - gives value for money

 - provides benefits for society, the economy and the environment.

 "We want to ensure that all our procurement activity is done in a way that benefits our local economy, for example providing new jobs, training and learning opportunities.
 We are committed to always using products that minimise any negative impact on our environment and actively support recycling, reuse and sharing where we can.
 It’s my job to ensure that this becomes second nature in all the council’s procurements.”
-Judy Orr, Sustainable Procurement Champion, 2019
+David Logan, Sustainable Procurement Champion, 2019

 Sustainable Procurement Policy:

 Argyll and Bute Council is committed to delivering sustainable procurement according to the principles set out in the current Argyll and Bute Council Sustainable Procurement Policy.

 The aim of this Policy is to embed sustainability principles (social, economic and environmental) into all procurement within Argyll and Bute Council.
 The document looks at how our sustainability aims fit with wider council and public sector priorities, and is aligned to the current Argyll and Bute Council Procurement Strategy and our Corporate Plan - you can read both these documents in our Plans and Policies section

 The Scottish Procurement Directorate Sustainability Action Plan calls on public sector organisations to produce their own Delivery Plans to set out how, and by when, improvements in sustainable procurement will be made.

 A self-assessment tool (Flexible Framework) developed by the UK Sustainable Procurement Task Force allows organisations to measure and monitor their progress on sustainable procurement over time.